vieravfg/Python-Scrypts/README.md

 # Python-challenge

 ## Homework completed
-I have submitted two folders for the python-challenge homework, one for the PyBank challenge and one for the PyPoll challenge.
+I have submitted the **two** folders required for the python-challenge homework.
+One for the PyBank challenge and one for the PyPoll challenge.

 ## PyBank file shortcuts
 * [Main Script](PyBank/main.py) - The code for solving the PyBank challenge.